GururajMunnalli/seaminaction/trunk/README.txt

    resources/*-ds.xml
    resources/glassfish-datasource.xml

+You update these files across the entire source tree using the location of the Seam in Action source code (the current directory) by running the command:

+   ant rehome

-You update these paths across the entire example code base by running the following command, supply the location where the Seam in Action sample code resides on your harddrive in the -Dhome setting:
+You can also supply the location where the Seam in Action sample code resides on your harddrive explicitly using the the -Dnew.home setting:

-   ant rehome -Dhome=C:/projects/seaminaction
+   ant rehome -Dnew.home=C:/seaminaction

 Please use forward slashes, even on Windows, to avoid backslash gymnastics.